NaaVRE/NaaVRE/.github/ISSUE_TEMPLATE/bug_template.md

 *Describe the bug: Give a clear and concise description of what the bug is.*

+How frequently and consistently does the bug occur?

 #### To Reproduce
 Steps to reproduce: